 The name derives from the fact that in the past the individual fields in this location were supposedly only so large that a rabbit could jump over them.
 Supposedly has a wine of the famous century wine 1811 the poet prince Johann Wolfgang von Goethe (1749-1832) for his famous work "West-Eastern Divan".
 Through the Land Consolidation In the 1970s, a large proportion of space was added that cannot keep up with the quality of the original core location.

-The oriented south to southeast vineyards in 95 to 140 meters above sea level with up to 30% slope cover about 100 hectares of vineyards.
-The soils consist of deep loess, loam and clay with fine soil content, as well as partly shallow gravels and Meeressandablagerungen.
-Above all, Riesling, as well as Pinot Noir is cultivated here.
-Shares in the location, for example, own the wineries Allendorf.
+The south-southeast facing vineyards at 95 to 140 meters above sea level with up to 30% slope cover around 100 hectares of vineyards.
+The soils consist of deep loess, loam and clay with a fine earth content, as well as partly shallow gravel and sea sand deposits.
+Above all, Riesling and Pinot Noir are cultivated here.
+The vineyards, for example, have shares in the location Allendorf.
 Ankermühle.
 Dr. Corvers-cautery.
-Eser August.
+It is August.
 FB Schönleber.
-Privy Councilor J. Wegeler Erben.
-GH from Mumm.
+Privy Councilor J. Wegeler Heirs.
+GH by Mumm.
 Hirschmann Christoph.
 Johannishof Eser.
 Prince of Hesse.
 Querbach and Trenz Michael,